logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/operating-system/check-process-not-running/_index.md

 weight: 1
 aliases:
     - /TA_Automation/Topics/bia_check_process_not_running.html
+keywords: "check if process is not running, check that process is not running"
 ---
-keyword: [check if process is not running, check that process is not running]
----

-# check process not running

 ## Description